jungsunyoo/uci-fall2020-psych239-neuralnet-machine-learning/README.md

 [formula]
 We assume this will make the model learn the two objectives simultaneously.
 ### Training settings
 All models were trained on Google Colab.
-Batch size 256 (reduced from original model’s 512 due to limited computational resource), 100 epochs for each.
+Batch size was set to 256 (reduced from original model’s 512 due to limited computational resource) for both train and test.
+Models were trained for 100 epochs for the pretext task and 50 epochs for the fine-tuning task.
 ### Evaluation metrics
+As described in the original paper, model performance was assessed via top-1 accuracy and top-5 classification accuracy after fine-tuning.
 ## Results
 ### Classification performance
 ### Visualization of latent vector (t-SNE)